 You can use all these new characters in Super Smash Bros.
 64’s single-player modes.
-They even each have a unique “Break the Targets” challenge stage.
-Only Ganondorf and Dark Samus have their own “Board the Platforms” stage for the moment.
+They even each have their own “Break the Targets” and “Board the Platforms” challenge stages.

 It’s important to note that Smash Remix is still a work in progress.
 The team behind it plan to add more characters in later releases.

-Lucas is the latest addition to the cast, and was first introduced as part of version 0.9.3.
+Bowser is the latest addition to the cast, and was first introduced as part of version 0.9.4.